Synodical Government Measure 1969

-The Synodical Government Measure 1969 No. 2 is a Church of England measure passed by the National Assembly of the Church of England replacing the National Assembly with the General Synod of the Church of England.
+The Synodical Government Measure 1969 (No. 2) is a Church of England measure passed by the National Assembly of the Church of England replacing the National Assembly with the General Synod of the Church of England.

 Background

-In 1919, the Parliament of the United Kingdom passed an act establishing the National Assembly of the Church of England.
+In 1919, the Parliament of the United Kingdom passed the Church of England Assembly (Powers) Act 1919 establishing the National Assembly of the Church of England.
 After the measure was passed, the previous state of arrangements was referred to as "paralysis" in the Ecclesiastical Law Journal.

-Until this measure passed there were "many complications" with having the National Assembly and the Convocations side-by-side, and it was deemed that the laity had too little share of power in the National Assembly.
+Until this measure passed there were "many complications" with having the National Assembly and the convocations side-by-side, and it was deemed that the laity had too little share of power in the National Assembly.

 Provisions

-Most of the powers of the Convocations of York and Canterbury were transferred to the General Synod, consisting of:
+Most of the powers of the Convocations of Canterbury and York were transferred to the General Synod, consisting of: